AlexSilvaa9/HealthCalc-SoftwareEngineering/README.md

 ##### Aceptance criteria

-    Scenario: calculate metabolic basal rate with correct parameters Given I click on "calculate metabolic basal rate" Button When I introduce my gender, heigth, weight and age And I click on "send" Button
+    Scenario Outline: calculate metabolic basal rate with correct parameters Given my gender, heigth, weight and age
+    When I calcule my imb
-    Then I should see my metabolic basal rate
+    Then I should see my imb

-    Scenario: calculate metabolic basal rate with incorrect parameters Given I click on "calculate metabolic basal rate" Button When I introduce my gender, heigth, weight or age incorrectly And I click on "send" Button
+    Scenario: calculate metabolic basal rate with incorrect parameters Given my gender, heigth, weight or age incorrectly When I calcule my imb
     Then The system raises an exception

 ***